 Temporary Protected Status (TPS)

-Temporary Protected Status (TPS) is an important form of humanitarian relief for people from certain designated countries that have experienced armed conflict, natural disaster, or other conditions that prevent them from returning safely to their home country.
+Temporary Protected Status (TPS) is an important form of humanitarian relief for people from certain designate countries that have experience arm conflict.
+Natural disaster, or other conditions that prevent them from returning safely to their home country.

 The US government may designate a foreign country for TPS due to conditions in the country that temporarily prevent the country’s nationals from returning safely, or in certain circumstances, where the country is unable to handle the return of its nationals adequately.
 USCIS may grant TPS to eligible nationals of certain countries (or parts of countries), who are already in the United States.
-Eligible individuals without nationality who last resided in the designated country may also be granted TPS.
+Eligible individuals without nationality who last resid in the designate.
+Country may also be grant TPS.

 To be eligible for TPS, you must:

-– Be a national of a country designated for TPS,
+– Be a national of a country designate for TPS,

 – File during the open initial registration or re-registration period (or meet the requirements for late initial filing during any extension of country’s TPS designation)

 – Have been continuously physically present in the United States since the effective date of the most recent designation date of the country; and

 – Have been continuously residing in the United States since the date specified for the country.